 Cinefilm clip (no audio) of a group of Nuer chiefs in Eastern Nuer District, Upper Nile Province (South Sudan), hearing a court case.
 Filmed by E.F.
 Aglen in 1937/8 when he was an Assistant District Commissioner at Nasir.
 (E.F.
 Aglen collection SAD.765/9.
 Copyright, reproduced with permission)

 There are more than 750 museum objects in the Sudan Archive.
-Objects include Sudanese and European weapons, ceramics, textiles, basketware etc. Photographs of objects are linked from the catalogues where they are available.
-A union list of all such objects is published below.
+Objects include Sudanese and European weapons, ceramics, textiles, basketware etc. Photographs of objects are linked from the catalogues where they are available, and from the union list of all such objects published below.

-Details from Mahdist banner [1881 x 1898], showing border patterned fabric and unidentified stamp and inscriptions.
+Details from a Mahdist banner [1881 x 1898], showing border patterned fabric and an unidentified stamp and inscriptions, evidence that the fabric was re-used by the Mahdist flag-maker.
+The centipede-like motifs in the right-hand pattern vary in length between 3 and 4 cm; the diameter of the central circle of the left-hand motif is 63 mm.
 A.H.A.
 Alban collection, Sudan Archive (Ref: G//S 1543).
-The centipede-like motifs in the right-hand pattern vary in length between 3 and 4 cm; the diameter of the central circle of the left-hand motif is 63 mm.

 The Sudan Archive holds extensive series of more than a thousand published maps, most issued by the Sudan Survey (Maṣlaḥat al-Misāḥah).
 There are also a great number of printed and manuscript maps distributed across many different individuals' collections.

 Printed maps may be found using the Library Catalogue (Discover - Durham Libraries filter).
-The archival provenance of any printed item from the Sudan Archive will be recorded in the library catalogue in the "Special collection details" field (MARC 659).
+The archival provenance of any printed item from the Sudan Archive will be recorded in the library catalogue in the "Collection" heading (MARC 958 field if you select the "Display Source Record" link).
 All manuscript maps will be listed only in archival collection catalogues.

 For visual indices of the 1:250,000 Sudan national series and our other printed maps see the Sudan Maps tab above.